johnsamuelwrites/inclusive/CONTRIBUTE.md

 ## Translate the application

 ### Add a new language
-If a language is missing from `inclusive`, it can be added in the following way.
+If a language is missing from `inclusivewriting`, it can be added in the following way.

 First check, all the locales supported by `pybabel`: